 Each entry includes the date of the work, the artist’s name, the name (or names) of the work, the style or culture associated with the work, and the location where the work was produced.
 In addition, I have included a brief essay with description (including measurements), artistic materials used, background and interpretation.
-Much of the information in these essays comes from Wikipedia or from the website of the museum or other site where the artwork is located.
-Art History 101, Part 1A (Prehistoric Era – 399 CE) is here; Part IIA (1400-1499) is here; Part IIB (1500-1599) is here; Part III (1600-1799) is here; Part IV (1800-1899) is here; and Part V (1900-Present) is here.
+To see the rest of the Art History 101 series, click on the links below:

 For a list of the greatest works of visual art organized by rank, that is, with the artworks on the most lists at the top, go here.